What Is 7km In Miles

 Q: Why are both kilometer and mile units still used today?

 A: The continued use of both systems reflects the historical inertia of measurement systems and the ongoing adoption of the metric system globally.
-The United States, for instance, continues to primarily use the imperial system, while most of the world uses the metric system.
+Think about it: the United States, for instance, continues to primarily use the imperial system, while most of the world uses the metric system.
 This coexistence necessitates the ability to convert between these units.

 Q: What is the precise conversion factor between km and miles?